Genentech/battery/README.md

 ## Events

-Nice feature of battery is that create structure for events, just like in AngularJS (which batter is inspired by) you can call `$emit` and `$broadcast` methods to send events to parets and to all children.
+Nice feature of battery is that create structure for events, just like in AngularJS (which battery is inspired by) you can call `$emit` and `$broadcast` methods to send events to parets and to all children.
 Future versions may have notion of services but right now to send to siblings you need to emit the event to parent and in parent broadcast the event it all children.